palashmondal351/Stock-Market-Data-Analysis/README.md

 # Stock-Market-Data-Analysis
 Here i uploaded the code for Share Market Data Analysis.
 This is a customize code i analysis the data of Google, Facebook and Tata Motors of Bombay.

+MAIN EXECUTABLE FILE:

 I text the programe in notebook jupyter